 When profiles are taken repeatedly at a station, one gets a time series of profiles (see also section A9.2 for discussion of stations and time series).
 The resulting collection of profiles is called a timeSeriesProfile.
 A data variable may contain a collection of such timeSeriesProfile features, one feature per station.
 The instance dimension in the case of a timeSeriesProfile is also referred to as the station dimension.
 The instance variables, which have just this dimension, including latitude and longitude for example, are also referred to as station variables and are considered to contain information describing the stations.
 The station variables may contain missing values.
 This allows one to reserve space for additional stations that may be added at a later time, as discussed in section 9.6.
 In addition,

-It is strongly recommended that there should be a station variable (which may be of any type) with cf_role attribute "station_id", whose values uniquely identify the stations.
+It is strongly recommended that there should be a station variable (which may be of any type) with cf_role attribute "timeseries_id", whose values uniquely identify the stations.

 It is recommended that there should be station variables with standard_name attributes "station_description", "surface_altitude" and “station_wmo_id” when applicable.

-TimeSeriesProfiles are more complicated than timeSeries because there are two element dimensions (time and vertical).
+TimeSeriesProfiles are more complicated than timeSeries because there are two element dimensions (profile and vertical).
 Each time series has a number of profiles from different times as its elements, and each profile has a number of data from various levels as its elements.
+It is strongly recommended that there always be a variable (of any data type) with the profile dimension and the cf_role attribute "profile_id", whose values uniquely identify the profiles.

 A9.5.1 Multidimensional array representations of timeSeriesProfiles